 You will define the WinCC Runtime properties in WinCC Explorer.

 In this chapter you will set up WinCC Runtime so that Graphics Runtime is executed when the project is activated.
-Choose the process screen "START.pdl" as a start screen for the Runtime window.
+Set the process picture "START.pdl" as start screen for the Runtime window.